 Having comprehensive, routine eye exams is essential for everyone.
 Even if you haven't noticed any problems, we still highly recommend receiving an exam.
 Men and women between the ages of 18 – 40 years old should have their eyes assessed every two years.
-Those in their 40s or beyond should have eye health evaluations every 2 – 4 years.
+Those in their 40s or beyond should have eye health evaluations every two years.
 Additionally, children should have a routine eye exam starting at six months old.
 If you already wear contact lenses or eyeglasses, please be sure to bring them during your exam.

 Comprehensive Eye Exams Reviews

 "Great place I had a great exam.
 I ordered my glasses from Patty in the optical center there she was great.
 I get a lot of compliments on my frame"- D.G. / Google / May 21, 2019

 "I have a very complex eyeglass prizm lens prescription and Dr. Farag did the eye exam by herself at Bascom Palmer Eye Institute which turned out to be spot-on.
 This is a highly skilled optometrist for complex eyeglass prescriptions."- W.A. / Healthgrades / Nov 04, 2016

 What to Expect with a Comprehensive Eye Exam

 Generally, most eye exams at our center in West Palm Beach, FL, take about an hour to complete.
 Your vision center eye exam will start with a routine visual acuity test to assess your eyesight and determine your prescription.
 Your appointment will include one or more diagnostic tests or assessments, including:

 - Testing for visual acuity and visual field testing